-- Introduce students to the importance of learning and academics so that they can engage productively with faculty and fellow students at the University of Georgia
+- Introduce you to the importance of scholarship and academics so that you can engage productively with faculty and fellow students at the University of Georgia.

-- To provide first-year students an opportunity to interact closely with faculty, and to be a resource for students as they progress through their education.
+- Provide you with an opportunity to interact closely with faculty so that we can be a resource for you as you progress through your education.

-- Introduce first-year students to the research, instruction, and public service missions of the university, and foster an understanding of the role of the university in the local, national and international community.
+- Communicate the research, instruction, and public service missions of the university, and foster an understanding of the role of the university in the local, national, and international community.

 Public research universities like the UGA are amazing institutions.
-So, in short, a main goal for the FYO is to help you appreciate and understand what UGA is all about, and to help you find a place here where you can contribute to our collective mission while receiving a first-rate education!
+So, in short, the central goal for our FYO is to help you appreciate and understand the university, and to help you find a place here where you can contribute to our collective mission while receiving a first-rate education!

 The substantive topic for this class is foreign policy and neuroscience.
 This means that we will explore how our understanding of foreign policy is shaped by recent advances in the study of human decision making.
-Topics like war, international economics, peacekeeping, etc. often seem as if they are the result of forces beyond human control.
+Topics like war and peace, international economics, ethnic conflict, etc., often seem as if they are the result of forces beyond human control.
 The study of foreign policy and decision making suggests otherwise.
-Here we learn that the foreign policy choices of governments are driven by the very same factors that shape the decisions you make routinely throughout your everyday life.
+Here we will learn that the foreign policy choices of governments are driven by the very same factors that shape the decisions you make routinely in your everyday life.

 There are five graded components in this class.
 Each component is worth 100 points.

-- Finally, your active and engaged participation is required for a successful seminar.
-You can earn up to 100 points through your effective participation.
-Informed discussion means that you will have to do the assigned readings and come to class prepared for discussion.
+Finally, your active and engaged participation is required for a successful seminar.
+You can earn up to 100 points through your active participation.
+Informed discussion means that you will have to do the assigned readings and come to class prepared for debate.